Ichwour/E-commerce-Funnel-and-Customer-Behavior-Analysis/README.md

 This showed that the main issue was not checkout completion, but product discovery and selection.
 Based on this insight, the next analytical direction was to improve product discovery through recommendation-based candidate selection.

+## Recommendation System
-## Further analysis results were applied in a separate machine learning project focused on building a recommendation system to improve product discovery and selection:
+Further analysis results were applied in a separate machine learning project focused on building a recommendation system to improve product discovery and selection:
 [Personalized Recommendation System ML Pipeline](https://github.com/Ichwour/Personalized-Recommendation-System-ML-Pipeline)